Chris-Milan1/Aerodynamic-propeller-simulation-tool/README.md

 ### Output Files
 - `Main_results.csv`: Summary of simulation outcomes for each run.
 - `Scale factor *.csv`: Time-resolved simulation data for each condition.
-- `section_*.txt`: Airfoil blade geometry for CAD export.

-### SolidWorks Geometry Export (Optional)
-- Automatically exports 3D coordinates of blade sections along the span.
-- Can be directly imported into SolidWorks or other CAD tools for prototyping.
----

 ##  How to Run